-Programme aims
+Programme Aims

-The programme provides students with a rigorous understanding of the principles and practices involved in a quantity surveying role up to first degree level standard.
-The programme reflects the academic underpinning necessary to prepare students for a career as a professional surveyor recognised by RICS, CABE or other related international professional bodies.
-It provides students with a progressive development of knowledge and skills over three levels of study.
+The programme provides students with a rigorous understanding of the principles, practices and ethics in a world-wide context involved in construction management up to first degree level standard.

+The programme reflects the academic underpinning necessary to prepare students for a career as a Chartered Builder, Construction Manager or Chartered Surveyor (RICS Project Management pathway), and other related international professional bodies including CABE, and provides students with progressive development of knowledge and skills over three levels of study.

-The programme is designed to ensure that graduates have a stimulating and challenging education, which prepares them well for their professional career and to produce capable individuals with the potential to progress to professional status and prepare for advancement to Masters level qualification.
+The programme is designed to ensure that graduates have a stimulating and challenging education, which prepares them for their professional career, and produces capable individuals with the potential to progress to professional status and prepare for advancement to master's level qualification.
 Students will develop a broad range of skills which are transferable across other industries.